philips-software/amp-devcontainer/README.md

 ## Community

-This project uses a [code of conduct](./CODE_OF_CONDUCT.md) to define expected conduct in our community.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project [CODEOWNER](./.github/CODEOWNERS)
+This project uses a [code of conduct](.github/CODE_OF_CONDUCT.md) to define expected conduct in our community.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the repository administrators by using the [`Report content`](https://docs.github.com/en/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam) functionality of GitHub.

 ## Changelog